develop-me/bootcamp--week-05--tooling/challenges/02/06-team-pull-requests.md

 1) **Put your changes on the repo and merge into master**

-   Push your branch up to GitHub
+   Push your branch up to GitHub `git push origin {branch-name}`

    Create a pull request in GitHub asking to merge your branch into master

    Assign the pull request to yourself and resolve any merge conflicts

-   Once you have successfully merged, clean you after yourself and remove your branch from GitHub and your local repo.
+   Once you have successfully merged, clean up after yourself and remove your branch from GitHub and your local repo.

    Run `git branch -a` to see what branches your local repo knows about.
 Running `git fetch --prune` will update your local repo's output of what's branches exist in the remove.
 Run `git branch -a` again to check all your lists of branches are in sync with one another.

-1) **Get a fresh version of master locally**
+1) **Get the latest version of master**

    Checkout your master branch